 Orkhon Valley Cultural Landscape

 The Orkhon Valley Cultural Landscape is located in central Mongolia, about 225 miles (360km) west of the capital Ulaanbaatar.
-This fascinating area was inscribed in UNESCO's list of World Heritage Sites in 2004, being lauded for displaying evidence of nomadic pastoral traditions dating back well over two millennia.
-The real reason for going there - despite the incredible trip through Mongolia's desolate interior the excursion offers - is to visit the ruins of Karakorum, the historical centre of the Mongol Empire under Genghis Kahn.
-Once the most powerful and wide-reaching empire in the world, visitors to the Orkhon Valley will have the opportunity to explore the ruins of the famed Xanadu Palace, as well as some excellent 8th-century Turkic memorials bearing runic inscriptions.
-A must-see attraction, both for those interested in Mongolia's imperial history and for those seeking wide open space and uninterrupted views of the country's steppe-strewn landscape.
+This fascinating area was inscribed in UNESCO's list of World Heritage Sites in 2004, lauded as a living exhibit of nomadic pastoral traditions dating back well over two millennia.
+The trip to the site through the desolate interior is a pleasure in and of itself, but the crowning jewel of the region is the ruins of Karakorum, the historical centre of the Mongol Empire under Genghis Kahn.
+Once the most powerful and wide-reaching empire in the world, visitors to the Orkhon Valley will have the opportunity to explore the possible ruins of the famed Xanadu Palace, as well as some excellent 8th-century Turkic memorials bearing runic inscriptions.
+It's a must-see attraction, both for those interested in Mongolia's imperial history and for those seeking wide open space and uninterrupted views of the country's steppe-strewn landscape.